-557 ~ In-School Suspension
+555 ~ In-School Suspension

 In response to some violations of the Disciplinary Code, in-school suspension shall be instituted.
 The student must serve In-School Suspension at a location designated by an administrator for a partial or full school day(s) where the student will be expected to study and complete his/her school work.
 ISS students are responsible for obtaining and completing all school work assigned during the suspension period.
 ISS students may be asked to work to beautify our school grounds.
+Students serving a full day of ISS may attend but are not permitted to participate in afterschool activities, including athletic events.

-558 ~ Out-of-School Suspension
+556 ~ Out-of-School Suspension

 In some cases a violation will be deemed as serious as to warrant Out-of-School Suspension.
-In the event that a student has been given Out-of-School Suspension, he/she must serve the entire period of time and is not allowed to participate in any school event, either on or off campus during or after the school day.
+In the event that a student has been given Out-of-School Suspension, he/she must serve the entire period of time and is not allowed to participate in or attend any school event, either on or off campus during or after the school day.
 Suspended students are responsible for obtaining and completing his/her school work.

-559 ~ SHORT TERM SUSPENSION
+557 ~ SHORT TERM SUSPENSION